 What happens if I’m rejected for a phone contract?

-If you’ve been turned down for a mobile phone contract, you might be wondering what your options are.
+If you’ve been turned down for a mobile phone contract, you might wonder what your options are.

-It’s best not to apply for another phone contract straight away, as this can negatively impact your credit rating.
+It’s best not to apply for another phone contract immediately, as this can negatively impact your credit rating.
 Instead, you should check your credit record, and take steps to improve your credit score.

 If you need a phone in the meantime, you’ll have better luck buying a phone outright – either an older, refurbished or mid-range model, if you’re on a budget – and getting a pay-as-you-go or SIM-only deal with it.